The Best Way to Seed a Whole Pomegranate

-Pros: With a little finesse, you can cut through the skin from crown to stem and stop short of the precious arils that live just below the surface.
-Once the cut is made, you can gently twist the pomegranate to break it open and separate the seeds from the pith by hitting the skin gently with the handle of a wooden spoon to loosen the arils.
-This method preserves the integrity of the arils by keeping them intact.
+Pros: With a little finesse, you can use a knife to cut through the skin from crown to stem and stop short of the precious arils that live just below the surface.
+Once the cut is made, you can gently twist the pomegranate to break it open and separate the seeds from the pith by hitting the skin gently with the handle of a wooden spoon to loosen the seeds.
+This method is good for removing the seeds while preserving the integrity of the arils by keeping them intact.

 Cons: While we like how this method maximizes the usable fruit, we still think it's kind of messy.
 The arils can be tough to contain even over a large bowl and the pith flakes easily and is tedious to separate from the arils themselves.

 Pros: Finally, our go-to method for seeding a pomegranate!
 Fill a large bowl half full of water.
 Lightly score the fruit into quarters from the crown to stem, cutting just the skin, but not the interior of the fruit.
-Hold the fruit under water, break it apart and use your hands to gently separate the arils and seeds from the outer skin and white pith.
+Put the pomegranate in the bowl of water and immerse the fruit while breaking it apart.
+Use your hands to gently separate the arils and seeds from the outer skin and white pith.
 The seeds will sink to the bottom, and the white pith will float to the top.
 Voilà!
 This method is clean, and it keeps the arils intact and the busy work to a minimum.